lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   * The parameter "eads".

-  * The parameters that are not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-edhoc-message_1_2}}.
+  * The parameters that are not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-cbor}}.

     These include the parameter "session_id", which the EDHOC_Information object has to include (see {{Sections 3.3 and 3.3.1 of I-D.ietf-ace-edhoc-oscore-profile}}).

   C and RS MUST ignore other parameters that are not admitted if they are present in the EDHOC_Information object.

 * The object might provide an information that corresponds to an EDHOC_Information prescriptive parameter (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
-The type of a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).
+The type of a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{I-D.ietf-ace-edhoc-oscore-profile}}).

   If the object specifies such an information multiple times, then each occurrence of that information MUST convey exactly the same content.
 This MUST take into account prescriptive parameters that are included: i) as elements of the EDHOC_Information object; or ii) as elements of an EDHOC_Application_Profile object (see {{sec-app-profile-cbor}}) encoding an EDHOC application profile, which is identified by its Profile ID specified in the "app_prof" parameter of the EDHOC_Information object.